Companies that conduct

 Exemption certificates are issued through the

 Client Portal.
 The exemption certificate confirms eligibility under the legislation, and the use amount formula that determines the certifiable amount.
-This is the actual amount of exempt electricity in megawatt hours (MWh) for your nominated 12 month period.
+This is the actual amount of exempt electricity in megawatt hours (MWh) for your application year.

-At the end of your 12 month period, after you have provided the relevant data, you will receive a notice of certifiable amount that specifies the actual amount of electricity that you have consumed at the site for your relevant product.
+At the end of your application year, after you have provided the relevant data, you will receive a notice of certifiable amount that specifies the actual amount of electricity that you have consumed at the site for your relevant product.
 This notice, and the exemption certificate, allows the liable entity to decrease their relevant acquisitions of electricity when they complete their annual reporting requirements.

-Issued exemption certificates can be amended by the applicant or the Clean Energy Regulator.
-Reasons include, adjustments that have occurred to the metering data or any changes at the site.
+Issued exemption certificates can be amended by the applicant or the Clean Energy Regulator (the agency).
+Reasons include adjustments that have occurred to the metering data or any changes at the site.
 Amendments can change the use amount formula that determines the certifiable amount in MWh.
 In this case, the data for or the notice of certifiable amount will need to be amended if it has been issued.

 An activity group is where an EITE activity occurs over several sites.
 If an intermediate product is transferred between sites, as part of the production process, the sites may be an activity group as defined in sub regulation 22A(9) of